DiabloPower/HitIT/SPOTIFY_SETUP.md

 - Clear or loosen filters
 - Try different genre names (e.g., lowercase "rock")

-### ❌ Audio doesn’t play (Spotify Free)
+### ❌ Audio doesn't play

-**Cause:** many tracks have no preview anymore
+**Causes:**
+- Spotify Premium account required for playback
+- Web Playback SDK not initialized

 **Fix:**
-- Expected behavior when a track has no preview
-- Use Spotify Pro or Jellyfin for full-length playback
+- Ensure you have an active Spotify Premium subscription
+- Reconnect with Spotify in Settings
+- For full control, use Jellyfin instead

 ## Notes